asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 ## YCombinator + Generators

 Some of you may be familiar with the name **YCombinator** as it is indeed the same as the venture capital firm, but did you know that it also has a deeper meaning?

+The **YCombinator** is a higher-order function which allows you to write recursive functions without using recursion.
+It is a concept from the field of computer science and is often used in functional programming languages.

-I present to you a solution which doesn't use loops or recursion:
+Equipped with this we now have everything we need to implement a solution without loops or recursion!
+Feast your eyes...

 ```ts
 type Y = (next: Y) => (x: number, y: number) => Generator